-Scott and Jessica Walker of Wichita, Kansas couldn't figure out why 19-week-old Molly was screaming last week.
+Scott and Jessica Walker of Wichita, Kansas, couldn't figure out why their then-19-week-old Molly was screaming last week.
 As the upset baby began to overheat, Jessica took her socks off.
 That's when they noticed her toe.

 "This is called a hair tourniquet, which is literally a strand of hair that, while inside a sock, unexplainably wraps around a toe so tight that it can cut through the skin and potentially cut off blood circulation," Scott wrote on Facebook.
 "What happened was new to me, but apparently not totally uncommon, so I figured I'd share with my fellow parents out there."

 Thanks to mom's handiwork with tweezers and a magnifying glass, the hair was removed in a matter of minutes.
 But Molly's toe remained swollen an hour later.